Chibeze Ezekiel: Life and career

-He is the founder of Strategic Youth Network for Development, a youth centered organization for environmental and social change in Ghana.
-He was also the National Coordinator of 350 Ghana Reducing Our Carbon (350 GROC) He is the chair of Youth in Natural Resource and Environmental Governance (Youth-NREG).
+He is the founder of Strategic Youth Network for Development, a youth-centered organization for environmental and social change in Ghana.
+He was also the National Coordinator of 350 Ghana Reducing Our Carbon (350 GROC) and he is the chairman of Youth in Natural Resource and Environmental Governance (Youth-NREG).
 He serves as Panel Member of International Experts on the Environment of Peace 2022 (EP 2022) project.

 Activism

-The government of Ghana in 2013 proposed the construction of 700 MW coal power plant and adjoining port in Aboabo in Ekumfi district.
-The project which was proposed by the Volta River Authority and Shenzen Energy Group.
-The project required $1.5 Billion loan from China African Development Fund.
-The project was going to be the first of a kind in Ghana which has no coal reserves hence there would be importation of raw material annually from South Africa estimated to be about 2 million tons.
+The government of Ghana in 2013 proposed the construction of a 700 MW coal power plant and an adjoining port in Aboabo in Ekumfi district.
+The project was proposed by the Volta River Authority and Shenzhen Energy Group: The project required a $1.5 Billion loan from China African Development Fund and it was going to be the first of a kind in Ghana which has no coal reserves, hence there would be importation of raw material annually from South Africa estimated to be about 2 million tons.

-Chibeze led grassroots to campaign against the construction of a coal-fired power station in Ghana.
-He worked with the local communities educating them on the damage the coal-fired power station would have caused.
+Chibeze led grassroots campaign against the construction of a coal-fired power station in Ghana.
+He worked with the local communities educating them on the effect and damage the coal-fired power station would result to.
 He further requested that the government switch to renewable energy.